 The scanners search for trend-alignment accross the time-frames.

 When trend alignment is identified - especially in larger time-frames - the chance of making successful trades is much higher.

 Once trend alignment has been identified the SMART technology uses advanced filtering techniques to generate trade signals.

 The resulting signals have proved accuracy in excess of 80% in back testing.

-The scanners can be configured to send you email alerts when key VSA indicators and VSA sequences have been triggered.
+The scanners can be configured to send you email alerts when key VSA indicators and VSA setups have been triggered.

 There are 2 types: